kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

   };
 }
 ```

+to load data into kuzzle, and replicate them into Postgres using the same model.
+Those data are loaded from the file located in `samples/Yellow_taxi.csv`

 In the [scripts/import-data.js](scripts/import-data.js), the whole CSV document is parsed using the `readline` core package of NodeJS and then the `mCreate` method from Kuzzle's [document controller](https://docs.kuzzle.io/sdk/js/7/controllers/document/m-create/) is used.
 This will generate one event for the entire request, sending an array of new documents as the event payload.